jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-14-dbt-pizza-shop-6/index.md

 ## Run ETL

 Below shows example product dimension records after the ETL job is completed.
-It is shown that the product 1 is updated, and a new surrogate key is assigned to the new record as well as the *valid_from* and *valid_to* column values are updated to it.
+It is shown that the product 2 is updated, and a new surrogate key is assigned to the new record as well as the *valid_from* and *valid_to* column values are updated accordingly.

 ```sql
 SELECT product_key, product_id AS id, price, valid_from, valid_to